AidanNeeson/renewable-ml/README.md

 ## Running the Artifact

-The notebooks, and their outputs are available to ne examined in the [src directory](/src/) at anytime, although the outputs could be outdated, nonexistent, or other inconsistencies could arise, so it is best to run them yourself.
+The notebooks, and their outputs are available to be examined in the [src directory](/src/) at anytime, although the outputs could be outdated, nonexistent, or other inconsistencies could arise, so it is best to run them yourself.
 Below are some simple steps to get up and running with this project.